 "Building militaries in fragile states", interview of Mara Karlin by Jack Miraldi, February 21, 2019, in The Modern War Institute Podcast, podcast, 23:09, https://mwi.usma.edu/mwi-podcast-building-militaries-fragile-states-dr-mara-karlin

-Access dates in online source citations are of limited value, since previous versions will often be unavailable to readers, and the author may have consulted several versions in the course of research.
-The Chicago Manual of Style recommends therefore including the date of the last visit to the site only in time-sensitive fields such as law, where even small corrections may be significant, or when the professor or the editor asks it.
-Add also an access date if the publication date or the date of the last modification can not be determined.
+Access dates in online source citations are of limited value because earlier versions are often unavailable to readers, and the author may have consulted several versions in the course of research.
+The Chicago Manual of Style recommends therefore including the date of last access only in time-sensitive fields such as law, where even small corrections can be significant, or if the professor or the editor requests it.
+Include a date of access if the date of publication or last modification cannot be determined.

 A very long URL can often be shortened simply by finding a better version of the link.
-But shortened versions provided by "URL shorteners", intended primarly for use with social media, should never be used, because such services could disappear, and the original URL identifies the domain name and other elements that may be important to the citation.
+However, shortened versions provided by "URL shorteners", designed primarily for use with social media, should never be used, as such services may disappear, and the original URL identifies the domain name and other elements that may be important for citation.